+HELP 5

-WATER AND BRIX CALIBRATION
+WATER AN D BRIX CALIB RATION

-Select test below to start (Press help for more info)
+est below to help for more

+CALIBRATE C ALIBRATE

-CALIBRATE CALIBRATE WATER SYRUP
+WATER SYRUP

 LINE VOLTAGE CALIBRATION (Figure 7.14) - Calculates the voltage offset.
 To use this function, first measure the line voltage on the contactor with a voltmeter, then enter that value into the menu.
 Once entered, the dispenser will calculate the voltage offset and correct the readout in the READOUTS menu.